arielkonopka/Gardens-of-Eris/README.md

         }
      ]

-The sampleData is contained in structure that you can access like configObje->samples[typeId][subtypeId][EventType][Event] We got a singleton soundManager class.
-It has a method register sound.
-You pass element instance id, element type id, element subtypeid, event type, and event.
-The method will load the sample - if necessary, we build sample tree like structure (with hashmaps)- and then would play it.
+Sample data is contained in a structure that you can access like configObject->samples[typeId][subtypeId][EventType][Event].
+We have a singleton soundManager class.
+It includes a registerSound method.
+You pass the element instance ID, element type ID, element subtype ID, event type, and event.
+The method will load the sample, if necessary, and we construct a sample tree-like structure (with hashmaps).

-But there are limitations:
+However, there are limitations:

-* the distance must be right, it is in config file _MaxSoundDistance_
+ * The distance must be accurate; it is in the config file MaxSoundDistance
-* the sound must come from the same chamber as the listener (player) When the element, that generated sound is removed disposed, only looping sounds are stopped, other have the chance to stop playing by themselvs.
+ * The sound must originate from the same chamber as the listener (player) When the element that generated the sound is removed or disposed of, only looping sounds are stopped, while others have the opportunity to cease playing by themselves.

-We handle the sounds by having the pool of sources (openAL), which we keep in a circular buffer.
-That helps us to find oldest samples.
-When we register the sample (play it) we first seek unregistered samples, if we fail with that, we seek samples that are played in loop (to kill them), and if we fail at that, we kill any first sample we try to overtake.
+We manage sounds by maintaining a pool of sources (openAL) in a circular buffer, which aids in locating the oldest samples.
+When we register the sample (play it), we first search for unregistered samples; if unsuccessful, we look for samples played in a loop.

-There are controlling switches, that change the sound handling:
+There are control switches that modify sound handling:

-* allowMulti - do we allow multiple instances of the sound?
-If set to false, try to play the sound, while it already plays, will have no effect, good for looping sounds like humming noises activated by proximity or something alike
+ * allowMulti - Do we permit multiple instances of the sound?
+If set to false, attempting to play the sound while it is already playing will have no effect, suitable for looping sounds like humming noises activated by proximity or similar.
-* modeOfAction - 0 - regular, 1 - looping
+ * modeOfAction - 0 for regular, 1 for looping
-* stacking - if we allow multiple sounds, do we allow them to play, or should we just kill the sound that is playing, and start over on request (false), or allow all instances to play, but to avoid collisions, apply delay, if the last sound did not have the chance to play - to avoid unnecessary amplicifactions of the sound (true)
+ * stacking - If we allow multiple sounds, do we let them play, or should we stop the sound currently playing and start anew upon request (false), or permit all instances to play while avoiding collisions by applying a delay if the previous sound did not have the chance to play?

 ## TODO